jeguzzi/enki/python/docs/source/examples.rst

 The QWidget that display the world can be run either two modes:
 - embedded in a standalone QtApplication, like in :ref:`Hello Thymio`, that blocks until it terminates
-- or using an already running QtApplication, which does not block and allow to visualize the world while manipulating it in an interactive session (e.g., in a jupyter notebook or an IPython console)
+- or using an already running QtApplication, which does not block and allow to visualize the world while manipulating it in an interactive session (e.g., in a jupyter notebook or console)

 For instance, this script

 .. include:: ../../example/interactive_view.py
   :code: Python

-will spawn a live world view when run inside an IPython console
+will spawn a live world view when run inside an jupyter console

 .. code-block:: Bash

-  $ ipython --gui qt5
+  $ jupyter console
+  >>> %gui qt5
   >>> %run interactive_view.py